 Authorities investigating deadly shooting in Baker

-BAKER - Authorities are responding to reports of a deadly shooting in East Baton Rouge.
+BAKER - Authorities are investigating a shooting in Baker that left a 21-year-old woman dead Tuesday night.

-The shooting was reported around 5:30 p.m.
-Tuesday on Weston Avenue in Baker.
-Sources said one person was dead at the scene.
+Baker Police said the shooting happened shortly after 5 p.m. on Weston Avenue.

+Officials with the East Baton Rouge Parish Coroner's Office confirmed Wednesday that Makayla Johnson was shot to death during the incident.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.